 What holiday cookie recipes do you just have to make each year?
 What cookies just say Christmas to you?

-Gingerbread cookies and gingerbread houses are a traditional favorite for many families.
+Gingerbread cookies and houses are a traditional favorite for many families.
 Everything about making gingerbread is so festive, isn’t it?
-The aroma of spices as it bakes, frosting and decorating the finished cookies, and sitting down and eating them with your children…gingerbread makes for a very cozy holiday memory.
+The aroma of spices as it bakes, frosting and decorating the finished cookies, and sitting down and eating them with your children…baking makes for a very cozy holiday memory.

 If you’re new to baking with food allergies this holiday season, you might be wondering how to adapt your favorite cookie recipes to suit your food allergy needs.
 Thankfully, Enjoy Life Foods has a full range of allergy friendly baking mixes and baking chocolate that will help your holiday recipes be successful and delicious.